 Banking & Finance Services ║ Financial Regulatory & Compliance ║ Lending Documentation ║ Historic Preservation Tax Credits

 Tim represents lenders and developers nationwide in federal and state new markets tax credit and historic tax credit transactions.
 In addition, he has experience in utilizing other local, state and federal tax incentives to finance development projects.
 Tim’s representation in financial matters extends to venture capital financings, commercial and real estate finance transactions and private securities offerings.
 Additionally, he provides business formation, governance and contract counsel across a range of industries.

-Prior to joining Kennedy Sutherland LLP, Tim worked at a boutique firm specializing in tax credit finance.
+Prior to joining Kennedy Sutherland LLP, Tim worked at a boutique firm focused solely on tax credit finance.
 While there, he represented investors, lenders, community development entities and developers in new markets tax credit and renewable energy tax credit transactions nationwide.
 During this time, he closed more than 40 deals totaling more than $1 billion by utilizing leveraged financing, secured and unsecured debt financing, and private equity.

 Banking & Finance Services ║ Corporate & Securities ║ Taxation

 Corina is an experienced collaborator and value-added team player with a proven track record of effectively working with stakeholders to assist her clients evaluate, manage, acquire, sell, lease, plan, entitle, permit, finance, develop, operate, monetize and maximize real property assets.
 She combines her expertise in real estate and government to enable her clients to fully understand and navigate unique and complex business, community, and political interests impacting their development projects to produce positive results and benefits.